Matty-El/urban-attiva/README.md

 #### Blog Management

 -   Admin users have a blog management menu option under their account menu when logged into the site.
 This allows the admin user to add new blog posts to the site via the blog management page.
--   Admin users can edit or delete existing blog by selecting the relevant links that are displyed on the blog detail page when the user is logged in.
+-   Admin users can edit or delete existing blog posts by selecting the relevant links that are displyed on the blog detail page when the user is logged in.

 ![Urban Attiva](readme-files/urban-attiva-blog-management.png)